d3Xm/gdb-peda-pwndbg-gef/README.md

 # Pwndbg + GEF + Peda - One for all, and all for one

 This is a script which installs Pwndbg, GEF, and Peda GDB plugins in a single command.
+It is modified to run as root in a docker container. see https://github.com/d3Xm/pwnbox

 Run `install.sh` and then use one of the commands below to launch the corresponding GDB environment: